vglazer/vglazer.github.io/_posts/2025-09-16-state-of-training-on-metal.md

 iter 50: loss 2.5237, time 2003.05ms, mfu 0.19%
 ```

-### Observations
+### Notes and Observations

-- You can use [asitop](https://github.com/tlkh/asitop) to confirm that GPU usage is at 100% when training on MPS, whether or not compilation is enabled.
+- I didn't run CPU training to completion, but training on Metal without `torch.compile` is roughly 9 times faster than training on the CPU based on the 1st 50 iterations (221ms vs 1986ms).
-- CPU+GPU+ANE is stable at 100% without compilation.
-With compilation, it generally hovers around 100% though drops slightly below that at times.
+- With `torch.compile`, it's only 6.5 times faster (306ms).
+In order words, turning on `torch.compile` slows training down by a factor of 1.38.
-- I didn't run CPU training to completion, since it would take too long for a model of this size.
-It's only there for comparison purposes.
+- You can use [asitop](https://github.com/tlkh/asitop) to confirm that GPU usage is at 100% when training on MPS, whether or not `torch.compile` is used.
-- If you look at iterations 10-50, the average time is about 221ms without compilation, 306ms with compilation and 1986ms on the CPU.
+- CPU+GPU+ANE is stable at 100% without `torch.compile`.
+With `torch.compile`, it drops slightly below that at times.